 As our members struggle to determine how to best keep employees safe and businesses going during the pandemic, reliable resources and guidelines can be hard to find.
-The National Association for Landscape Professionals has compiled some really useful information available at this link.
+Useful resources may be found here:

-WVNLA is working with the West Virginia Department of Agriculture to advocate for the inclusion of growers, landscapers and garden centers in the list of “essential” businesses as a growing number of states are closing businesses deemed “non-essential.”
+WVNLA worked with the West Virginia Department of Agriculture to advocate for the inclusion of growers, landscapers and garden centers in the list of “essential” businesses as a growing number of states closed businesses deemed “non-essential.”

 Growers and sellers of vegetable and fruit plants and fruit and nut trees are obvious contributors to the food supply and must remain open.
 During this crisis, many Americans will see the wisdom of growing their own food, as the did with Victory Gardens during war times.
 They’ll purchase those plants at garden centers.